Head Games: Dealing With Tilt And Poker’s Ups And Downs

 Take cash games as an example.
 One thing I have really enforced for myself when things are not going my way, no matter how hard I try, is to set a maximum loss or stopping point.
 In other words, I limit my exposure to a number I am completely comfortable with that won’t have an impact on me later that night or the next day or week.
 So this way when I am in a funk I make sure I don’t dig myself into a black hole.
 Another thing I do a lot to deal with the lows is go to a great spa to seek some type of mental and physical healing and mainly to get my mind off things and rest.

+When we talk about the other end of the spectrum, I think Napoleon Bonaparte said it best, “the most dangerous moment comes with victory.”
+And it makes perfect sense when you think about it.
+I think what he meant by this was that the highs tend to cloud our judgment and provide our ego with this fuel that enables us to be more prideful and arrogant.
+So that when we come down off those highs it causes us to easily crash and burn.
 That is why when I am on a huge upswing in poker and things are amazing, I just take the time to bask in it.
 Why?
 Because I know around the next turn there is going to be a downswing or a low period.
 This is why it is so important to live in the now.
 That is what poker is all about in my opinion; being aware of the ebbs and flows of the game and learning to approach them more consciously. ♠